 Contact a Personal Injury Lawyer in Fayetteville If You Were Injured in a Scaffolding Accident

 At the Law Practice of Ken Kieklak, we have helped many injured construction workers throughout Arkansas recover from and secure financial compensation following an injury related to scaffolding.
-A Fayetteville construction accident lawyer can help you get the compensation you need to cover medical bills, lost wages, and pain and suffering.
+A Fayetteville attorney for injuries caused by work equipment can help you get the compensation you need to cover medical bills, lost wages, and pain and suffering.

 If you have a long-term and severe disability that prevents you from working, you may be eligible for disability benefits, such as Social Security Disability Insurance (SSDI) benefits, administered by the Social Security Administration (SSA).
 SSDI and similar benefits...read more

 If you have a serious medical condition that prevents you from working, you may be eligible for disability benefits, which are administered by the Social Security Administration (SSA).
 For example, you might qualify for Social Security Disability Insurance (SSDI)...read more